 Note: Soft (electronic) versions of the candidate photos may be submitted with the CPS.
-These should be either copied onto a media device or emailed to the deputy electoral officer at blair.jamieson@rangitikei.govt.nz Photos must be submitted at the same time as all nomination documents and by the close of nominations i.e. on or before 12 noon, Friday 16 August 2019.
+These should be either copied onto a media device or emailed to the Deputy Electoral Officer, at carol.gordon@rangitikei.govt.nz.
+Photos must be submitted at the same time as all other nomination documents on or before 12 noon on 12 August 2022.
 [Section 61(2)(c) and Clause 28].

-(Refer to page 15 for the production specifications for the CPS and candidate photograph).
+(Refer to pages 17 and 18 for the production specifications for the CPS and candidate photograph).